fluent/fluentd-docs-gitbook/configuration/linux-capability.md

 ## Prerequisites

+* gcc and make etc. for building C extension sources
 * libcap-ng package and its depelopment package
   * libcap-ng-dev on Debian GNU/Linux and Ubuntu
   * libcap-ng-devel on CentOS 7/8, Fedora 33, AmazonLinux 2